Fellow Membership Programme

 Impact

-UNU-BIOLAC fellow membership is committed to biotechnology for the social development in Latin America and the Caribbean.
-Therefore, by being part of the membership program, selected fellows are expected to promote the impact of their research to a broad audience, engage in policy debate, and foster international and interdisciplinary biotechnological research.
+The UNU-BIOLAC Fellow activity is committed to biotechnology for social development in Latin America and the Caribbean.
+Therefore, favoured fellows are expected to train others at their place of origin, promote the impact of their research to a broad audience, engage in policy debate, and foster international and interdisciplinary biotechnological research.

 The email must have the following format:

-*Subject: Fellowship Member Application 2023: “Name of the applicant”
+*Subject: Fellowship Application 2024: “Name of the applicant”

 Email content: